cloud-spotter/React_memory_game/README.md

 # Memory Game React App

 This project is a React adaptation of a memory card game originally created as a Python CLI application.
+You can play it [here](https://memory-pairs-game.pages.dev/).

 ![Home page](public/images/home_page.png)

 ![Game page](public/images/game_page.png)

+## Project Status
+This app is a work in progress and part of my learning journey in React development.
+While fully functional, it may have some visual inconsistencies across different screen sizes and occasional quirks in modal positioning.
+I've been working on improving these aspects and welcome any feedback or suggestions!

 ## Development Process